BillReyor/meshtastic-llm/README.md

 The program will wait for direct messages on the radio and send back the LLM's response in numbered chunks for easy ordering.

+### Commands

+- `help` – display the list of commands.
+- `weather [location]` – show the current weather using the wttr.in service.
+If no location is given, a default location is used.
+- Any other text will be answered by the language model.

+Every response from the bot begins with this command list for quick reference.

 ### Customizing

 - Update `openai.api_base` if your LM Studio server is running on a different host or port.